Asian markets mixed after Wall St falls on Turkey jitters

-Most Asian stock markets were mixed Tuesday after Wall Street declined as Turkey's central bank struggled to contain a currency crisis that is feeding fears about other emerging markets.
+Asian stock markets were mixed Tuesday after Wall Street declined and Turkey's currency crisis fed fears about emerging markets.

 WALL STREET: A stronger dollar hurt exporters, whose goods will get more expensive abroad.
 Most retailers were down, but Amazon advanced 0.5 percent.
 The Standard & Poor's 500 index lost 0.4 percent to 2,821.93.
 The Dow Jones Industrial Average slid 0.5 percent, to 25,187.70.
 The Nasdaq composite fell 0.2 percent to 7,819.71.

 TURKISH TURMOIL: Turkey's central bank announced measures to help its banks, but the country's lira and stock market slid further.
-The lira has tumbled as investors question whether President Recep Tayyip Erdogan's government can cope with problems including the weakening currency and a diplomatic spat with Washington that has resulted in higher U.S. tariffs.
-Erdogan has ruled out an interest rate hike, which can slow economic growth, but analysts say higher rates are urgently needed to stabilize the country's currency.
+The lira has tumbled as investors question whether President Recep Tayyip Erdogan's government can cope with problems including a diplomatic spat with Washington that has resulted in higher U.S. tariffs.
+Erdogan has ruled out an interest rate hike, which can slow economic growth, but analysts say one is urgently needed to stabilize the currency.

 CONTAGION FEARS: Emerging markets are falling out of favor due to problems in Turkey and Argentina.
 Investors worry Turkey's turmoil could affect the global banking system and economy.
 The Argentine peso sank to an all-time low amid investor caution and a corruption scandal involving former government officials.
 Also, rising U.S. interest rates are drawing money out of emerging markets in search of higher returns.

-CHINA COOLING: Growth in factory output, consumer spending and retail sales were weaker than expected in July, adding to signs of an economic slowdown.
+CHINA COOLING: Growth in factory output, consumer spending and retail sales in July were weaker than expected, adding to signs of an economic slowdown.
 Factory output rose 6 percent over a year earlier, in line with the previous month but below forecasts.
 Retail sales gained 8.8 percent, down from June's 9 percent.
 Investment in factories and other fixed assets grew 5.5 percent in the first seven months of the year, down from 5.7 percent in the year to June.
 Forecasters have expected economic growth to decline since regulators tightened lending controls last year to rein in surging debt.

 Comments